University of Kentucky Women: Title IX

 In 1972, The U.S. passed the Education Amendment Act, a comprehensive law that prohibits discrimination on the basis of sex in any federally funded education program or activity.
 This act would have enormous repercussions for female empowerment, leadership, and opportunities both during their college years and after graduation.
 But the fight for equal funding was not easy.

 The University of Kentucky –prior to Title IX - had a long history of female sports.
 In 1903, the school fielded many intramural sports, including swimming, archery, rifle, hockey, volleyball, and basketball.
 But there was a limit to female involvement in sports.
 In 1924, the women's basketball team and others were disbanded because according to President McVey: “Women’s basketball was too strenuous for females.”
-Though intramural sports like archery were allowed.

 As the 20th century progressed and it was understood sports were not damaging to female anatomy (as it was believed in the early 1900s), the tension between sport and femininity still remained.
-Societal conceptions of female strength and beauty would need to undergo serious change to fully accept female athletes.
+Societal conceptions of female strength and beauty would need to undergo serious change to fully accept female college athletes.

 The 1960s Women’s liberation movement would do much to help bring on the societal changes necessary to not only allow, but encourage women to strive for their best in sport and retain their femininity or at least acceptance among their peers.

 In 1981, the University of Kentucky's women’s swim team filed a discrimination lawsuit with the federal Office of Civil Rights against the university.
 The suit was filed because despite the fact that both a men's and women's swim team existed, the women's swim team was kept as a club team while the men had varsity status.
-Being designated a club team meant that the women did not have access to a paid coach, practice time, or a budget or more than $300 while the men’s team had two paid coaches, practice time available on campus, and a budget in the tens of thousands including scholarships available to male swimmers.
+Being designated as a club team meant that the women did not have access to a paid coach, practice time, or a budget or more than $300 while the men’s team had two paid coaches, practice time available on campus, and a budget in the tens of thousands including scholarships available to male swimmers.

 In the interim of the swim team discrimination suit and the ongoing investigation it brought on, UK Basketball player Lady Kat Valerie Still broke the record for length of time taken to score 1,000 points - beating all former male basketball players.
 And in 1983, the same year UK was found out of compliance with Title IX by the Federal Office of Civil Rights as a result of the women's swim team's complaint, female athletes pulled in more titles and victories than men.